FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/node_management.md

 7. Confirm that the connection between node 3 and node 1 and node 2 has been established, and the operation of joining the network is completed。

 ```
-# Before you open the DEBUG level log, view the number of nodes connected to the node (node2) and the information about the connected nodes (nodeID).
+# Before you open the DEBUG level log, view the number of nodes connected to the node (node2) and the information about the connected nodes (nodeID)
 # The following log shows that node node2 has established a connection with two nodes (the first 4 bytes of nodeID of the node are b231b309 and aab37e73)
 $ tail -f node2/log/log*  | grep P2P
 debug|2019-02-21 10:30:18.694258| [P2P][Service] heartBeat ignore connected,endpoint=127.0.0.1:30400,nodeID=b231b309...